yeahchris/Paper-Doll-System-for-Gamemaker-Public/README.md

 Assemble animations using any frame from any region of a sprite sheet, arbitrarily mirror frames, and specify a custom duration (in either milliseconds or game frames) for each animation frame — all with just a few lines of code.

 Sprite sheet templates can be created via a function call without editing any code.
-The system is (in theory) compatible with any grid-based sprite sheet that has a consistent layout for its animations.
+The system is (in theory) compatible with any grid-based sprite sheet that has a consistent layout.

 The system integrates with (and is bundled with) **Pixelated Pope’s RetroPaletteSwapper**, allowing arbitrary palette swaps of individual paper doll parts.